Helloooo out there! I’m Jo, the founder and sole blogger (so far) for the Shifty Eyes blog.

 A bit about me:

 You can always check out my About page, but for those who don’t feel like clicking the link, I’ll just tell you again.
 I’m a young person who is trying to navigate through newly acquired adulthood.
-By trade I’m a legal assistant, by night I’m a superhero.
+By trade I’m a corporate paralegal, by night I’m a superhero.
 I also happen to live with a condition called Nystagmus.

 Ok, I’m not really a superhero.